-- The Bible has a few examples:
+- The Book of Genesis has a few examples:

 - Laban substitutes his older daughter Leah for his younger daughter Rachel when Jacob thinks he's marrying the latter.
 After quite the "battle of wills" between both men, Jacob eventually marries them both.

 - Tamar, a widow of Judah's sons, was due a marriage to another man of the family under the rules of levirate marriage.
 When it seemed Judah was not going to go through with this Tamar disguised herself as a prostitute and met him on the road, taking his staff and sigil as payment.
-She conceived twins and, when Judah realized what had happened and she explained her reasons, he was shamed into admitting his mistakes and, while he didn't marry her, he did aknowledge the twins as his kids and heirs.
+She conceived twins and, when Judah realized what had happened and she explained her reasons, he was shamed into admitting his mistakes and, while he didn't marry her, he did acknowledge the twins as his children and heirs.

 - According to the Talmud, King David was conceived this way.
-His father, Jesse, was the grandson of a Midianite convert woman, and eventually became concerned that this made his marriage to a full-blooded Hebrew improper (Midianites are forbidden to marry Hebrews, though there was debate on whether or not this applied to women).note He decided to forgo sexual relations with his wife, Nitzevet, but, wanting more sons, took his Canaanite servant as a concubine (since Canaanites are allowed to have relationship with Hebrews and Midianites).
+His father, Jesse, was the grandson of a Moabite convert woman, and eventually became concerned that this made his marriage to a full-blooded Hebrew improper (Moabites are forbidden to marry Hebrews, though there was debate on whether or not this applied to women).note He decided to forgo sexual relations with his wife, Nitzevet, but, wanting more sons, took his Canaanite servant as a concubine (since Canaanites are allowed to have relationship with Hebrews and Midianites).
 Nitzevet arranged to take the servant's place and conceived David, though Jesse and his sons spent years assuming that she had had an affair.